 4. Dismissed Records Over 7 Years Old

-The consumer reporting industry is, in large part, regulated by a piece of federal legislation known as the Fair Credit Reporting Act (FCRA) which was enacted in 1970.
+The consumer reporting industry is regulated by a piece of federal legislation known as the Fair Credit Reporting Act (FCRA), enacted in 1970.
 The FCRA prohibits background screening firms from reporting any arrest record or adverse non-conviction information older than seven years.

-In short, if there is a charge older than 7 years that didn’t result in a conviction, then it shouldn’t be showing up on a background screening report.
+In short, if a charge older than 7 years didn’t result in a conviction, then it shouldn’t be showing up on a background screening report.

 5. Records Regulated by State

-When it comes to criminal records, each state has different laws and regulations that govern reporting policies.
-A consumer reporting agency needs to be aware of all such laws and regulations in order to deliver compliant results to individuals and employers.
+Each state has different laws and regulations that govern record reporting policies.
+A consumer reporting agency must be aware of all such laws and regulations to deliver compliant results to individuals and employers.

-California, for example, doesn’t allow the reporting of any records past seven years (even if they are conviction records), regardless of the nature.
-Some states don’t allow the reporting of marijuana-related charges and some disallow the reporting of pending charges.
-What can and cannot show up on a background screening report depends heavily on a given state’s regulations.
+California, for example, doesn’t allow the reporting of any records older than seven years, even if they are conviction records.
+A growing number of states don’t allow the reporting of certain marijuana-related charges, and some disallow the reporting of pending charges.
+What can and cannot appear on a background screening report depends heavily on specific state regulations.

 Conclusion